gazchap/gazchaps-woocommerce-getaddress-io-plugin/readme.txt

 All of these filters take one argument, `$message`, the error message that will be displayed to the user.

-`gazchaps-woocommerce-getaddress-io-plugin_api_error_400` - shown when the postcode supplied is invalid/empty
+`gazchaps-woocommerce-getaddress-io_api_error_400` - shown when the postcode supplied is invalid/empty
-`gazchaps-woocommerce-getaddress-io-plugin_api_error_401` - shown when the API key provided in the settings is invalid `gazchaps-woocommerce-getaddress-io-plugin_api_error_404` - shown when no addresses were found for the supplied postcode `gazchaps-woocommerce-getaddress-io-plugin_api_error_429` - shown when the API key has hit its usage limit `gazchaps-woocommerce-getaddress-io-plugin_api_error_500` - shown when there is a server error at getAddress.io
+`gazchaps-woocommerce-getaddress-io_api_error_401` - shown when the API key provided in the settings is invalid `gazchaps-woocommerce-getaddress-io_api_error_404` - shown when no addresses were found for the supplied postcode `gazchaps-woocommerce-getaddress-io_api_error_429` - shown when the API key has hit its usage limit `gazchaps-woocommerce-getaddress-io_api_error_500` - shown when there is a server error at getAddress.io

 Note: By default, the error messages are "customer friendly", i.e. they don't go into much detail about the cause of the error!

 = Styling =

-`gazchaps-woocommerce-getaddress-io-plugin_billing_selector_row_class` - changes the CSS class on the form-row that the billing address selector is placed into
+`gazchaps-woocommerce-getaddress-io_billing_selector_row_class` - changes the CSS class on the form-row that the billing address selector is placed into
-`gazchaps-woocommerce-getaddress-io-plugin_shipping_selector_row_class` - changes the CSS class on the form-row that the shipping address selector is placed into
+`gazchaps-woocommerce-getaddress-io_shipping_selector_row_class` - changes the CSS class on the form-row that the shipping address selector is placed into
-`gazchaps-woocommerce-getaddress-io-plugin_clear_additional_fields` - defaults to true, set to '__return_false' to stop the "additional fields" area of the checkout having a clear style applied to it
+`gazchaps-woocommerce-getaddress-io_clear_additional_fields` - defaults to true, set to '__return_false' to stop the "additional fields" area of the checkout having a clear style applied to it

 = Over Usage Email Notification =

-`gazchaps-woocommerce-getaddress-io-plugin_overusage_email_recipient` - change the recipient passed to wp_mail()
+`gazchaps-woocommerce-getaddress-io_overusage_email_recipient` - change the recipient passed to wp_mail()
-`gazchaps-woocommerce-getaddress-io-plugin_overusage_email_subject` - change the subject line passed to wp_mail() for the over-usage email
+`gazchaps-woocommerce-getaddress-io_overusage_email_subject` - change the subject line passed to wp_mail() for the over-usage email
-`gazchaps-woocommerce-getaddress-io-plugin_overusage_email_message` - change the message body passed to wp_mail() for the over-usage email
+`gazchaps-woocommerce-getaddress-io_overusage_email_message` - change the message body passed to wp_mail() for the over-usage email

 == Changelog ==
 = 1.0 (24/02/2019) =